DorianKwan/WSMarina/README.md

 #### Farm

-Set your farm to your 5 favorite / favoured stocks and collect W.S.
+Set your farm in the farm modal to your top 5 favorite / favoured stocks.
+They will then be displayed on the landing page where you can collect W.S.
 Marina's User Reputation.
+For example, if you had chosen AAPL and it went up, you could collect 250 rep.  If it went down, onbly 100 rep.
 Your farm is reset at midnight to allow you to collect once daily.

 ![Alt text](./client/images/collect.png?raw=true)